changefashionindustry

 Less quantity, more quality

-Less quantity ordered by retailers means higher quality – less but better.
-And also selling goods during the season.
+Less quantity ordered by retailers means higher quality–less but better.
+Also selling goods during the season.
 So no heavy discounts and no sales, but a well-balanced system that provides value, not exploitation.

 In the end, small businesses can better adapt to change and have a more controlled production chain.
-And we need to consider these points if we want to shift towards a sustainable industry.
+In fact, we need to consider these points if we want to shift towards a sustainable industry.

 Perhaps top brands will never accept a small-scale system because they wouldn’t maximise profit.
 Indeed, it makes capital accumulation more difficult.
 So it will be interesting to see how they will promote sustainability without addressing these crucial factors.